telefonicaid/iotagent-node-lib/doc/api.md

 This is also possible for IoTA-UL Agent changing in the request the resource, setting the correct `<apikey>`, `<deviceId>`, payload and headers.

 Once the command is retrieved by the device the status is updated to `"<command>_status": "DELIVERED"`.
+Note that status `DELIVERED` only make sense in the case of poll commands.
+In the case of push command it cannot happen.

 #### MQTT devices